John Robin Inston

 • I graduated in 2018 with a First Class (Honors) BSc in Mathematics with Statistics.

-• During the COVID19 pandemic in 2020 I returned to Lancaster to obtain my MSc in Quantitative Finance.
+• During the COVID19 pandemic in 2020 I returned to Lancaster to obtain my MSc in Quantitative Finance, graduating in 2021 summa cum laude with distinction.

 • In 2022 I began working towards my doctorate in Statistics and Applied Probability at UC Santa Barbara in California.